-Will you consistently be trudging through stormy weather in the wilderness, or is your rain shell an emergency-only piece that will live in the bottom of your backpack or messenger bag for regular or occasional day hikes?
+Will you consistently be trudging through stormy weather, or is your rain shell an emergency-only piece that will live in the bottom of your backpack or messenger bag for occasional day hikes?
 For the avid outdoorswoman, perhaps the most important aspect to consider is how often you will wear the jacket versus how often you will carry it in your backpack.
 This will likely affect your price range first, after which you will want to consider pack size and durability.
-If you're out hiking and biking and kayaking and climbing and traveling and… etc. in the rain a lot, a durable option like the Outdoor Research Aspire - Women's is an excellent, long-lasting choice which is also extremely breathable.
-If you're looking to go ultralight, there is no match for the featherweight Outdoor Research Helium II - Women's on your next day hike over the mountains.
+If you're consistently out hiking, biking and traveling in the rain you may want to consider a more durable option like the Outdoor Research Aspire - Women's.
+It is an excellent, long-lasting choice which is also extremely breathable.
+If you're looking to go ultralight, there is no match for the featherweight Outdoor Research Helium II - Women's.
 Getting back to price, however, if you want to cut cost because you just don't use the jacket much, but you still value light weight and low bulk, you may just want the Marmot PreCip - Women's.

 What is your surrounding climate?
 Is your home range the Sierra Nevada or the Pacific Northwest?
-Perhaps it is Appalachia, the Gulf Coast, or the Rocky Mountains.
-This will determine the importance of the durability and waterproof metrics.
-If it rains a lot in your life, then you don't want to skimp on the waterproof factor, as with the North Face Venture 2.
-But if rain is infrequent and less consequential to your goals, ambition, and happiness, perhaps you will derive more satisfaction from a jacket that performs in a pinch, but doesn't feel like a brick in the bottom of your pack.
+Perhaps it is Appalachia, or the Gulf Coast, or maybe the Rocky Mountains.
+This will determine the importance of durability and waterproof metrics.
+If it rains a lot in your outdoor pursuits, then you don't want to skimp on the waterproof factor, the Outdoor research Aspire was great in heavy downpours.
+But if rain is infrequent and less consequential to your goals, ambition, and happiness, perhaps you will derive more satisfaction from a jacket that performs in a pinch but doesn't feel like a brick in the bottom of your pack.
 For this, you'll want to consider the weight first, such as with the portable and light Outdoor Research Helium II.

-Maybe you're going for a leisurely stroll through the woods to teach your students about the wonders of nature?
-For a slower pace, a comfortable and more affordable option will fit the bill, and looks might be a factor to consider for professionalism.
+Maybe short, leisurely strolls through the woods fit your style more?
+For a slower pace, a comfortable and more affordable option will fit the bill, and looks might not be a factor.

-And, if you are paddling around the perimeter of Lake Tahoe or down the mighty Colorado, you need to be able to move, so flexibility, fit, and comfort, as well as sleeves that seal tightly are going to be primary factors in selecting the right shell.
+And, if you are actively pursuing your flights of fancy, you need to be able to move freely, making flexibility, fit, and comfort, primary factors in selecting the right rain shell.

 Some outdoor adventurers don't care how they look.
 Functionality is all that matters.
 But, to others, appearance is a factor, and while all of the jackets rank within a similar range in looks (because functionality factors in first when designing a rain shell), there is some variation.
-The Outdoor Research Aspire offers a professional, stylish fit, while the Mammut Wenaha offers a more bright and stylized outdoor adventure look.
-And, if you want to appear mountain chic, check out the North Face Resolve 2.
+The Outdoor Research Aspire offers a professional, stylish fit, while the Arc'teryx Beta SL offers a more bright and stylized outdoor adventure look.
+And, if you want to appear mountain chic, check out the The North Face Apex Flex GTX 2.0.

-It is hard to justify spending $200 on a piece of clothing you only wear a few times a year and that has little bearing on your enjoyment of said activity.
-On the flip side, if you're out and about, rain or shine, many days of the year, perhaps you're willing to invest in a piece of equipment that will prove trustworthy and loyal through all types of conditions.
-But if you fall somewhere in between, like most people do, that's where the choosing gets tough.
+It is hard to justify spending $200 on a piece of clothing you might only wear a few times.
+On the flip side, if you find yourself pursuing your outdoor activities more often than not you might just be willing to invest in a piece of equipment that will prove trustworthy and loyal through all types of conditions.
+But if you fall somewhere in between, as most people do, that's where the choosing gets tough.
 The best approach is, first, to list your priorities and uses for the jacket.
 Next, think of any good or bad experiences you've had with previous rain jackets.
 Then reflect a little on these uses and experiences, and rate the importance of each component of a rain jacket for you (our scoring metrics provide a handy list you can use).
 Leave price for last—don't ignore it, just look at it last.
 In the long run, for a layer that can make or break an outing you've been looking forward to all year, it might be worth the extra cash to invest in a jacket that will keep you dry without causing you discomfort or weighing you down.

-In the end, buying a jacket is a very personal choice, but this review should help you wade through the flood of information and zero in on the rain jacket that will keep you dry and motivated, even when the skies open up and the going gets rough.
+In the end, buying a jacket is a very personal choice, but this review should help you wade through the flood of information and zero in on the rain jacket that will keep you dry and motivated, even when good old mother nature decides to literally rain on your parade.